 -Synthetics: Opt for synthetics that are easily cleaned with a damp sponge and touch of soap.
-Faux suede is especially popular for this reason, whereas wool will attract and grab pet fur, making for stubborn cleanup.
+Faux leather is especially popular for this reason, whereas wool will attract and grab pet fur, making for stubborn cleanup.
 The newest option to hit the scene: pet-friendly, kid-friendly Nuvella®.
 This feel-good polyester fabric is so durable and easy to care for, we use it on both our indoor and outdoor furniture!

 -Slipcovers: If you can find a chic slipcover that’s easy to get on and off, great.
 Blankets and throws also do the trick.